noaa-onms/cinms/modals/_captions.md

 ## Figure App.F.15.5.

-A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larve around the Channel Islands and the Southern California Shelf from 1974 to 2015.
+A figure showing the relative abundance (how common or rare a species is) of cool-water associated (top) and warm-water associated (bottom) fish larvae around the Channel Islands and the Southern California Shelf from 1974 to 2015.

 ### Details